chrisj42/CharacterReplacer/README.md

 - /avi-list /avi-ls
   - lists all locally registered avatar IDs in the game console, accessible with backtick/tilde key: `
 - /avatar /avi <id>
   - acts as if you had set your avatar id in the mod config.
-  - **Note: As of 1.4.0, this will mess up some of your customization info on the avatar and it's a little buggy.
-Stick to using the hub locker for now.**
+Note, it's not required to put the fully-qualified avatar ID here (i.e. including the :modname: prefix before the avi name), unless multiple avatar mods create naming conflicts.
+The system will qualify the ID for you.
-- /avi-refresh /avi-r
+- /avi-refresh /avi-r [all]
-  - Locally refreshes each player's avatar, according to the selected ID that's been replicated from the server.
-Sometimes fixes caching issues.
-- /avi-resend /avi-rs [all]
   - Reads your config and resends its ID to the server as if you'd changed avatars.
-With "all", forces all players to do the same.
-Helpful if something wasn't replicated properly.
+Also locally refreshes all other avatars using their cached avatar info.
+With "all", forces all players to resend and refresh.
+Helpful if an avatar stops showing for whatever reason.
 - /avi-offline /avi-off <id> [all]
   - Sets the avatars of offline players nearby; the closest one by default, all loaded ones with `all` as the second argument.
 Might not work/save if you're a client, it's really just meant as a debugging command or for the funzies.